Code-Institute-Submissions/I_teach_French2/README.md

 As the owner of the site
 * I can upload files to the site and share them with a community of teachers.
 * I can receive donations via Stripe from users.
-* I can store the resources that I have created online and easily access them.
+* I can store the resources that I have created online and easily access them when needed.

 ### design choices